tezizzm/DotNetCoreWorkshop/Exercises/Exercise #1 Database Connectors/instructions.md

 2. Navigate to the newly created directory using the following command: `cd bootcamp-webapi`

-    ***In the bootcamp-webapi folder run the following command: `dotnet new globaljson --sdk-version 2.2.402`.
+    ***If you are running a newer version of the .NET CORE runtime, run the following command: `dotnet new globaljson --sdk-version 3.1.202`.
 This command will add a global.json file with our configured SDK version to our application root.
 By adding this file this will ensure the entire group is on a consistent version of the dotnet SDK.***

 3. Use the Dotnet CLI to scaffold a basic Web API application with the following command: `dotnet new webapi`.
 This will create a new application with name bootcamp-webapi.  **Note the project will take the name of the folder that the command is run from unless given a specific name**